The Secondary Transfer Test (also known as the 11+)

 - Verbal Reasoning

-The exam is very challenging—even for adults.
-It demands commitment from both students and parents, including weekly homework monitoring.
+The exam is very challenging—even for adults!
+It requires commitment from both students and parents, including weekly homework monitoring.
 High levels of numeracy and vocabulary are essential, so parents should be aware that the 11+ isn’t suitable for every child.

-I strive for honesty and openness, providing the right advice for each child.
+I strive for honesty and openness and provide the right advice for each child.
 If you have further questions, please feel free to get in touch.

 PRACTICE MATERIALS